Lucasfth/assignment-05-bdsa/README.md

 # Assignment #5

+## Changes to the Item class

+We have decided to change Item to an abstract class, and have the different itemtypes inherit common behavior and functions.
+This is done as it is easier to extend with different itemtypes in the future, while still maintaining that every item is updated through the same `Update()` function.

+For a refactoring without changing the Item class, refer to the following commit: 052e2f2aea8f163f82f65c30af054ee87ac2bb44

 ## C♯: Gilded Rose Refactoring Kata

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a